cashapp/paraphrase/README.md

 -------

 * `plugin`: The Gradle plugin, with logic to parse string resources and generate formatter methods.
-* `runtime:android`: The Android extensions that Gingham requires to work at runtime.
-* `runtime:model`: The data types that Gingham requires to work at runtime.
+* `runtime`: The data types and Android extensions that Paraphrase requires to work at runtime.
-* `sample`: A sample Android project that demonstrates usage of Gingham.
+* `sample`: A sample Android project that demonstrates usage of Paraphrase.